kdombrosky/professional_portfolio/README.md

 # Kayla Dombrosky Professional Portfolio

 ## Purpose
-A website to showcase my bio, projects, and contact information for future collaboration.
+A website to showcase my goals, projects, and contact information for future collaboration.

 ## Built With
 * HTML